wjtk4444/eso-addons/Teleport/README.md

 **Survey maps and Treasure Maps**

-If you're using `/tp ZoneName` to do your crafting surveys and treasure maps in the most efficient way, first, good job.
-Second, you should be using `/tp surveymaps` instead, which will look trough your inventory and call `/tp Zone` for you.
+If you're using `/tp ZoneName` to do your crafting surveys and treasure maps in the most efficient way, first, good effort.
+Second, you should be using `/tp bothsurveymaps` instead, which will look trough your inventory and call `/tp Zone` for you.
+On top of that, if there's noone in the said zone, it will tp you to the nearest wayshrine.
+If you want to always use paid teleport and end up at the nearest shrine you can use `paidsurveymaps` instead, or `freesurveymaps` if you hate paying that much.
 Third, you should probably [alias](#aliases) it to something shorter.
-Personally I'm using just `/tp s`.
+Personally I'm using `/tp s`.

 ### Teleporting to houses